TeroJii/TeroJii/README.md

 - 👋 Hi, I’m @TeroJii.
 Great to see you here!
 - 👀 I’m interested in data science, visualizations, etc.
-- 🌱 I’m currently learning to write better code in R and how to make R packages and websites with Quarto.
+- 🌱 I’m currently learning to write more elegant R packages.
+- 💡 Containerized code and applications with Docker are fascinating.

 <!---